shawngraham/hist3812-f22/content/syllabus/gpt3.md

 I took the opening summary of Louis Riel's life from wikipedia, pasted it in, and asked GPT-3 to summarize his life.
 I then used that summary in the prompt above.
 The result was this:

 ```
 Riel is standing on the banks of the Red River, looking out over the peaceful landscape.
 In the distance, he can see the smoke rising from the chimneys of the homes in Winnipeg.
 He is thinking about how everything has changed since John A. Macdonald became the first prime minister of Canada.
 Riel remembers when the Métis were in control of their own destiny and he wonders what will become of his people now that they are under the Canadian government's control.
 ```

-Now you have a series of scenes that you could use GPT-3 to generate dialogue for, or artwork for.

 If you dig into the details, you could fine-tune GPT-3 on a series of academic articles about Louis Riel, and then create a question-and-answer bot to power a website.
 Really, the potential for AI and history is enormous.
 Have a look around, and see what inspires you.

+Now you have a series of scenes that you could use GPT-3 to generate dialogue for, or artwork for.
+Notice that I'm generating histories about *very traditional* topics in Canadian History.
+Remembering our discussion about the work of [Saidiya Hartman](https://doi.org/10.1215/-12-2-1), how might you craft 'critical fabulations' that follow her lead?

 BUT, as students, as historians, we can't just make things willy-nilly.
 Any creation you make with GPT-3 _must_ be accompanied with your analysis of its design. **Without** that critical engagement, you are not doing history, you're merely _toying_ with it.